-- a.
-Assessing and reporting (to group and ALPI DAC audit, risk and governance committees and to management as appropriate) on the effectiveness of the design and operation of the framework of controls which enable risk to be assessed and managed. - b.
-Assessing and reporting (to group and ALPI DAC audit, risk and governance committees and executive management as appropriate) on the effectiveness of management actions to address deficiencies in the framework of controls and risks that are out of tolerance. - c.
-Assessing key corporate events such as acquisitions/divestments and outsourcing decisions to determine and report on whether key risks are being adequately addressed.
+- Assessing and reporting (to group and ALPI DAC audit, risk and governance committees and to management as appropriate) on the effectiveness of the design and operation of the framework of controls which enable risk to be assessed and managed. - Assessing and reporting (to group and ALPI DAC audit, risk and governance committees and executive management as appropriate) on the effectiveness of management actions to address deficiencies in the framework of controls and risks that are out of tolerance. - Assessing key corporate events such as acquisitions/divestments and outsourcing decisions to determine and report on whether key risks are being adequately addressed.
 IA may also assess relevant post-mortem or "lessons learned" analysis following significant adverse events at the organisation or in the industry.
+Undertaking advisory projects for management, provided that they do not threaten IA's actual or perceived independence from management.